gastonrieder/global-macro-database/pages/growth_story.md

 </Grid>

 ---
-### Put together, these policies bridged the gap with the West
+### Put together, these policies helped East Asia bridge the gap with the West

 <LineChart
     data={europe_latam_ea_gdp}